Fred Akshar: New York State Senate

 In 2015, long-serving State Senator Tom Libous forfeited his Senate seat after being found guilty of lying to the federal authorities.
-As a result, a special election was called in Senate District 52, and the Republican Party nominated Akshar (a political novice) to replace Libous.
-While Democrats targeted the seat and ran former Broome County Executive Barbara Fiala against him, Akshar received nearly 78% of the vote and defeated Fiala easily.
+As a result, a special election was called in Senate District 52, and the Republican Party nominated Akshar to replace Libous.
+While Democrats targeted the seat and ran former Broome County Executive Barbara Fiala against him, Akshar received nearly 78% of the vote and defeated Fiala.
 He was re-elected in 2016 and 2018.

 In July 2018, Akshar's staff confirmed that Akshar was "in a relationship with Jessica Williams, who until last week was on Akshar's payroll as his director of administration."
 A report indicated that Williams had "received eight salary increases and three promotions during her roughly 2½ years on Akshar's payroll, rising from a part-timer making $32,600 in 2015 to a full-timer making $85,000 today".

 Akshar was appointed chair of the Senate Republican Campaign Committee in December 2018, replacing Sen. Catharine Young.
 Young had attempted to oust Senate Republican Leader John J. Flanagan from his leadership position in November 2018, and Akshar had supported Flanagan.

 In January 2019, The New York Times noted Akshar's frustration with the continuing push for transgender rights; when "State Senator Jessica Ramos...said lawmakers should go even further to help transgender New Yorkers," Akshar responded, "Jesus Christ!
 Further?"

 On January 23, 2019, Akshar voted against the NY DREAM Act, which passed both houses of the State Legislature.
 The bill would extend state financial aid to undocumented immigrant students who were brought to the United States as children.

 On March 30, 2021, After NYS voted and passed S.854 to Legalize Recreational Marijuana, Akshar released a message claiming that traffic accidents are going up in other states.
 Shortly after he announced his run for Broome County Sheriff.
 "We know that in states that have legalized recreational marijuana, fatal accidents have shot up - a nearly 50% increase in Colorado and double in Washington.
 Across the board in states that have legalized recreational marijuana, we’ve seen substantial increases in vehicle accidents vs. neighboring states where it is not legal.
 We know that unemployment has risen, marijuana hospitalizations and teen suicide have risen as well as mental health rates."

+On June 3, 2021, Akshar announced his intention not to run for reelection for his seat in the New York State Senate, instead opting to run for Broome County Sheriff in 2022.